 In 2013, Ann affiliated with Triad Consulting Group, a global corporate education and communications consulting firm founded by two members of the Harvard Negotiation Project.
 Ann has a passion for bringing the best research and practice around healthy communication and conflict management from the business world into the church world.

 Ann now splits her time between offices in St. Louis, MO and Cambridge, MA and her apartment in Miami, FL where she resides with her very understanding husband.
 Their ukelele-toting son makes appearances during winter and summer breaks.
-She dreams of hitting all 50 states before she turns 50, and so is particularly eager for engagements in Idaho and Utah.
+She dreams of hitting all 50 states before she turns 50, and so is particularly eager for engagements in Utah.
 She has, unfortunately, developed an extreme aversion to chalk.
 Something to do with a preference for wearing black.
 She still loves her siblings and pesters them as often as she can.